readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l3b/wk6-l3b-orchestrating-agents.md

 Now it’s time to make them work as a system — consistent, resilient, and modular.

 Not just agents that run...

 but agents that work together.

 ---

+--DIVIDER--

 # 🧩 Four Key Considerations for Agentic System Design